Conditional Probability

 The conditional probability P(A|B) is the probability of event A occurring given that event B has already occurred.

-Why is Conditional Probability important?
+What is the Conditional Probability formula?

 How Conditional Probability Connects to Other Ideas